heqile/NotePad/README.md

 # NotePad
-A simple notepad created by QT creator.
+A simple notepad created with QT creator.